 One of our favorite places on the Blue Ridge Parkway is Graveyard Fields and it also happens to be one of our favorite waterfalls in NC too.
 Located about 30 minutes from our house, Graveyard Fields is right on the Blue Ridge Parkway at Milepost 418.
 Graveyard Fields is a unique looking area with lots of water, waterfalls and nice hiking trails.

-One of the main features of Graveyard Fiels is Second Falls.
-Yellowstone prong is a creek that flows through Graveyard fields and contains two waterfalls called: Upper Falls and Second Falls.
-Both are pretty, but Second Falls is exceptional, and a short hike from the parking lot.
+One of the main features of Graveyard Fields is it’s two waterfalls, commonly called Upper and Lower Falls.
+Yellowstone prong is a creek that flows through Graveyard fields and contains two waterfalls called: Upper Falls and Lower or Second Falls.
+Both are very pretty, but Second Falls is a little easier to get than Upper Falls.

 We recently visited Mingo Falls for the first time on our 2013 Fall Photo Excursion and were surprised at how beautiful the falls really is.
 Nesstled back in some dense woods in Cherokee, NC, the 120 foot high falls is serene and peaceful.